 Free courses on timely topics help to tackle social problems

-Earlier this year, the Criminal Sanctions Agency started collaboration with the technology company Vainu.
+Earlier this year, the Criminal Sanctions Agency started a collaboration with the technology company Vainu.
 In the project, Vainu offers inmates a chance to work by classifying data to train artificial intelligence algorithms.

 “After we launched the Vainu project, we were thinking, how we can also support education and reskilling of the inmates concerning this timely topic.
 Then it crossed my mind that we could try this course out,” says Puolakka.